Writing Guidelines for Attorney At Work

 • recruiting, hiring and retaining lawyers and staff

-• maintaining health and wellness
+• optimizing health and wellness

 • Make it fun, and make it easy.
 This isn’t the law review.
 Get to the point quickly and make the ride getting there somewhat entertaining.
 Insert your personality and point of view.
-If you are telling “how to” do something, break it out in steps, bullets or a numbered list.
+If you are telling “how to” do something, break it down in steps, bullets or a numbered list.
 Provide a short, snappy title that will immediately give readers the gist of your article.

 • Make it NEW.
 The first question we will ask if we like your article is, “Has it already been published?”
 We prioritize never-before-published articles.
 (If you’ve published similar words elsewhere online or in another medium (video or book), consider updating it with fresh information for our readers — or wait until you have another topic to send.